apache/carbondata/docs/ddl-of-carbondata.md

 ## CREATE DATABASE
   This function creates a new database.
-By default the database is created in Carbon store location, but you can also specify custom location.
+By default the database is created in location 'spark.sql.warehouse.dir', but you can also specify custom location by configuring 'spark.sql.warehouse.dir', the configuration 'carbon.storelocation' has been deprecated.

+  **Note:**
+    For simplicity, we recommended you remove the configuration of carbon.storelocation.
+If carbon.storelocaiton and spark.sql.warehouse.dir are configured to different paths, exception will be thrown when CREATE DATABASE and DROP DATABASE to avoid inconsistent database location.

   ```
   CREATE DATABASE [IF NOT EXISTS] database_name [LOCATION path];
   ```